Decoding US Health Insurance

 The Doctor will be less of a priority, but given the standards of the Hospital clinics, you are more than likely to find a good Provider inside the Hospital who is more than qualified and experienced to meet your medical needs.

 Hospitals in NYC, tend to be known for specialties.
-For example, Hospital for Special Surgery and Lennox Hill are renown for their Orthopedic specialty, but Lennox Hill also has an ER and performs General Surgery.
-Memorial Sloan Kettering Cancer Center is the #1 ranked Cancer Center in the Northeast, but Columbia Presbyterian and NYU still have highly regarded Oncology Units.
+For example, Hospital for Special Surgery and Lennox Hill are renowned for their Orthopedic specialty, but Lennox Hill also has an ER and performs General Surgery.
+Memorial Sloan Kettering Cancer Center is a high-ranked Cancer Center in the Northeast, but Columbia Presbyterian and NYU still have highly regarded Oncology Units.

 Different Levels of Coverage on the Exchange